This post is a guide to visiting Warner Bros. Studios - The Making of Harry Potter, a theme park located just outside of London.

-Premium Tours, Golden Tours, and Evans Evans Tours offer package deals that include round-trip transportation and a timed entrance ticket to the Harry Potter Studio Tour.
+Premium Tours, Golden Tours, and Evan Evans Tours offer package deals that include round-trip transportation and a timed entrance ticket to the Harry Potter Studio Tour.

 In fact, there are many more companies and a variety of options.
 See all of your options.

 For those who already have a ticket and are just in need of transportation, Golden Tours also sells transportation-only packages for just £31 per person.